-Dr. Martinez is a registered Clinical and School Psychologist, with the College of Psychologist of Ontario, and she specializes in working with children, adolescents, and their families.
+Dr. Martinez is a registered Clinical and School Psychologist, with the College of Psychologist of Ontario, and she has extensive experience in working with children, adolescents, and their families.

-Dr. Martinez has a range of clinical and school-based experiences since moving back to Toronto in 2011, and she has worked at:
+Dr. Martinez has a range of clinical, school-based, and teaching experiences since moving back to Toronto in 2011, and she has worked at:

--Surrey Place Centre (Psychologist in the 0-6 Infancy and Early Childhood Program)
+-Surrey Place Centre (Psychologist, Infant and Early Childhood Program)

--Kinark Child and Family Services (Psychologist in the Central East Autism Program)
+-Kinark Child and Family Services (Psychologist, Central East Autism Program)

 Last but not least, Dr. Martinez is a mother to two young children, whom she learns from every day.